rithik0308/sign_language/README.md

 # sing_language

-this file need to be removed
+this file need to be removed, update